 Full Shot Example • Django Unchained

-This full shot from Django Unchained is also a tracking shot — meaning there is camera movement featured throughout the shot.
+This full shot from Django Unchained is also a tracking shot, meaning there is camera movement featured throughout the shot.
 In this particular case, the camera slowly moves (or tracks) towards Django.
-So, technically, this shot begins in a wide shot, moves to full shot (seen above), and eventually ends in a cowboy shot.
+So, technically, this shot begins in a wide shot, moves to a full shot (seen above), and eventually ends in a cowboy shot.

-Of all the different types of camera shots in film, full shots can be used to feature multiple characters in a single shot, like this full shot size example from Marvel's Guardians of the Galaxy:
+Of all the different types of camera shots in film, full shots can feature multiple characters in a single shot.
+Take this full shot size example from Marvel's Guardians of the Galaxy:

 Definitive Guide to Camera Shots - Full Shot - Guardians of the Galaxy